freemansoft/SimpleWebUITestEnvironment/README.md

 Example C# used as a starting point for a TDD / BDD lab.

 1. UI BDD tests using Selenium tests that operate against search web sites.
-1. Web API BDD tests that operate against search APIs.
+1. Web API BDD tests that operate against search APIs. _This is a work in progress and is missing some of the Factory and other pattern pieces_
 1. An NUnit API test that operates against search APIs.
 This is used to shake out the API search engine adapter classes.

 This project will eventually add standard non-BDD NUnit / Selenium integration tests.